[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 I have good news.

-For those of you printing with plastisol ink, your uphill struggle is almost over.
+For those of you printing with plastisol ink, your uphill struggle isn’t that bad.

 Plastisol cures quicker, handles a lot better and lowers production time compared to its eco-friendly counterpart.